m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 ## Making a table that is appropriate for the problem

-Our attempt to resolve the dispute is focussed on the usage of the word "upon".
+Our attempt to resolve the dispute focusses on the use of the word "upon".
 For each essay, we will record the essay number, the author, the number of "upon"s, the number of characters, and the "upon"s per 10000 characters.